 2. Safe marijuana banking continues to be a major federal issue impacting Colorado.

 When Colorado Amendment 64 was passed in 2012, cannabis was still illegal at the federal level and anything with THC was illegal for banking.
+However, not all areas consider cannabis illegal, with products like Delta 8 being sold and creating revenue for businesses.
 Any financial institution that knowingly possessed transactions for marijuana-related businesses committed the crime of money laundering and faced a minimum of 10 years in prison.
 This created a public safety crisis as large amounts of cash were stored and transported in our neighborhoods.
 Additionally, the lack of banking meant that considerable amounts of cash were not subjected to the scrutiny and controls inherent in our state and federal banking systems.

 In 2013, Sundie Seefried and her team at Partner Credit Union designed a full-scope cannabis banking program that has withstood the scrutiny of eight federal and state exams.
 Safe Harbor Private Banking successfully removes $300 million in cash from the streets of Colorado communities and into bank accounts.
 Still, many cannabis companies can’t qualify for traditional bank loans or process credit card transactions.
+Although there are a number of institutions that offer cannabis entrepreneurs with CBD merchant accounts for CBD and hemp transactions, there are very few that offer comprehensive payment solutions for cannabis businesses across the board.
 For dispensaries, handling cash transactions remains the norm.

 The next step will be the passing of the Secure and Fair Enforcement Banking Act, authored by Congressman Perlmutter.
 “Safe banking will provide certainty and legality,” said Seefried.